 Over the years RLE has continued to present important new research in labor economics, particularly regarding worker well-being.
 It covers themes such as labor supply, work effort, schooling, on-the-job training, earnings distribution, discrimination, migration, and the effects of government policies.

-Research in Labor Economics is published by Emerald in conjunction with the Institute for the Study of Labor (IZA)
+Research in Labor Economics is published by Emerald in conjunction with the IZA Institute of Labor Economics.

 Editor: Solomon Polachek

 Officially cites as: ResLabor Econ